 Parking at OIA

-If you are parking in the terminal parking garage ($25/day), remember which level you are on.
+If you are parking in the terminal parking garage ($15-$25/day), remember which level you are on.
 OIA has placed some very cool sculptures/art to help you remember – birds on the top garage levels, including wading birds, owls, flamingos, etc. and mammals and reptiles on the lower levels including alligators, bears, frogs, panthers, etc. Don’t be surprised if your kids remember which level you parked on before you do.
 They look at the cool stuff like that!

 Transportation options include buses and resort transportation, as well as taxi, limousine and off-site shuttles.
 Be sure to ask your hotel if they provide free transportation to/from the airport.
-On-site rental cars include (subject to change) Advantage, Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National, Thrifty and a few others.
+On-site rental cars include (subject to change) Advantage, Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National, Thrifty, Payless and a few others.
 Other rental options are just off the airport property and provide shuttle service to/from the airport.

 Where to Hang Out, Waste Time & Meet Arrivals

 Many OIA shops have unique Orlando souvenirs and great gifts!
 Once again, pay attention to “A” and “B.” I’ve seen numerous people arrive on the “A” side and end up at “B” baggage claim wondering why their flight’s luggage isn’t there.
 I’ve also witnessed people leaving from the “A” side looking for their departing gate on the “B” side.
-Gates 1-29 and 100-129 are on the “A” side and gates 30-99 are on the “B” side.
+Gates 1-29 and 100-129 are on the “A” side and gates 30-99 are on the “B” side (at the time of this page update).
 The common area is usually to blame for misguided passengers.
 However, it is a great place to meet your friends or family.
 If you need a common meeting spot when arriving or after shopping, use the fountain outside the Hyatt Regency Hotel as your meeting point.
 It’s easy to find someone there.

 When you head out of the common area and have made it through the security checkpoint, you’ll board a tram to your gate.
 There are four tram areas, so make sure you are on the correct one leading to your departing gate.
 When arriving at OIA, you’ll leave your gate and head to baggage claim by boarding a tram.
 Kids find this tram ride a fun experience (the first of many rides at an Orlando vacation?) as it glides over ponds and tropical landscaping with windows they can easily view out from.
-Hold on tight and be sure to look for alligators!
+Orlando International Airport Tips: Hold on tight and be sure to look for alligators!

 The Roads Around the Airport